JeromeRGero/kokoro-cli/README.md

 - Install one of these if audio doesn't auto-play

 ### Windows
+- Audio plays directly in the terminal (no GUI windows!)
+- Uses `sounddevice` for seamless playback
-- Uses `os.startfile()` to open the default audio player
+- Fallback to default player if sounddevice not installed
-- Files save to `kokoro-audio/` in your current directory
+- Files save to `C:\Users\YourName\kokoro-audio\`

 ## Command Options